Corey Brooks Has Been A Very Bad Boy, Why The ‘BB18’ Fans Hate Him [Opinion]

 Corey Brooks and Nicole Franzel met last summer on Big Brother 18.
-Ever since the reality TV show ended, they were in a relationship.
+Ever since the reality TV show ended, they’ve been together.
 On March 5, Nicole unfollowed Corey on social media.
 She could no longer put up with his alleged mistreatment and decided to cut ties with him.

 What exactly led to their break-up isn’t known right now.
 What the Big Brother 18 fans know is that no one is entirely sure if Nicole and Corey officially dated as there was never a confirmation of their relationship status.
 When they were in the Big Brother house, they both voiced concerns that their relationship may not work because long-distance relationships are extremely difficult.